Additive decompositions for rings of modular forms: Introduction

-More generally, we can often prove decomposition results if $R$ is $l$-local or $6$ is invertible in $R$.
-There are explicit formulae for the shifts in (2) in terms of dimensions of spaces of modular forms.
+More generally, we can often prove decomposition results if we replace $\Z_{(l)}$ by an $l$-local ring or if we demand that $6$ is invertible.
+The more precise statements will be given in Theorems \ref{thm:decint6} and \ref{thm:decint23} for the ``if'' parts and in Corollary \ref{cor:onlyiflift} and Proposition \ref{prop:onlyif5} for the ``only if'' parts.
+There are explicit formulae for the shifts in (2) in terms of dimensions of spaces of modular forms, which follow from our results in Section \ref{sec:dec}.
+An example of a similar decomposition result in a non-tame situation has been obtained in \cite{M-OModular}.

+Regarding non-liftable modular forms, we remark that Mestre was the first to construct an example of such, namely a mod-$2$ eigenform of weight $1$ for $\Gamma_0(1429)$.
+(Its associated $2$-dimensional Galois representation has image $SL_2(\F_8)$ and as this is not a quotient of a finite subgroup of $GL_2(\C)$, this modular forms is not liftable to characteristic zero \cite{Edi06, Wie14}.)
+Nowadays, there are many more known examples of non-liftable forms known; for example, we have obtained the result that at the prime $2$ the minimal level of such a form in the tame case is $65$ (see Remark \ref{rem:cuspy} for more information).